ctallec/continuous-rl/docs/index.md

 must train for $10$ times the usual training time if you hope to obtain the same results.
 This makes results for very low $\deltat$'s costly to obtain.

-# Outlines
-From systematic examination of the behavior of standard reinforcement learning quantities in the limit regime $\deltat \to 0$, we are able to devise a Q-learning based algorithm resilient to changes of framerate.

 # References
 * [1] BAIRD III, Leemon C. *Advantage updating*.
 WRIGHT LAB WRIGHT-PATTERSON AFB OH, 1993.